Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 Clear communication depends on proper grammar and spelling.
 Not only does sloppy writing reflect poorly on a professional, but it can also lead to medical mistakes.

 The term “oral,” for example, means by mouth.
 “Aural,” however, relates to the ear.
 These two terms sound alike when spoken, but as part of a doctor’s order, a misspelling could cause a significant medication error.

 When Do Good Communication Skills Matter Most?

 A nurse spends most of the day interacting with others, either verbally or in writing.
-But there are times when excellent communication is professionally critical.
+But there are times when excellent communication is professionally critical for LPNs.

 Health care is documentation heavy.
 An LPN caring for a floor full of patients may need to write dozens of notes in a shift.
 Clear, concise verbiage saves time, not only for the nurse writing the notes but also for the nurses on subsequent shifts who will refer to those notes for information.

 Data should be complete, and it must include parameters required by law.
 Poorly written nurses’ notes may come under scrutiny if a malpractice case goes to court, and most insurers require specific documentation for reimbursement.